 Managing multiple BI tools doesn't have to be so hard

-This article is part of the Issue 2 February 2012 issue of Enterprise data warehouse not dead yet
+This article is part of the BI Trends + Strategies issue of Issue 2 February 2012

 As "big data" systems steal into organizations, the enterprise data warehouse is often depicted as a dinosaur.
 But it may not be doomed to extinction.